 That’s why it’s crucial to have your strategic December email campaigns ready to go.
 Plan your email marketing calendar smartly!

-In today’s video our senior account manager Alissa Taggart walks you through her holiday- and event-based email content calendar for December and shares examples of what exactly you can send in your campaigns.
+In today’s video, our senior account manager Alissa Taggart walks you through her holiday- and event-based email content calendar for December and shares examples of what exactly you can send in your campaigns.

 Don’t forget to grab your copy of our email content calendar for December.